kernelpanicstudios/data-card-experiment/README.md

 # Data Card Experiment

-Just an experiment to create a Mission Data Card in HTML using Foundation
+Just an experiment to create a Mission Data Card in HTML using Aurelia & Foundation

 # License

-New BSD.
+New BSD 3-Clause.
 See the [LICENSE](LICENSE).

 # Instructions